knobs-dials/phplatex/README.md

 Setup/Installation
-- Put phplatex.php somewhere from which you can include it.
+- Put phplatex.php somewhere from which you can include it
-- Have the requirements installed.
--- Binaries are assumed to be in /usr/bin.
-If they are not, edit phplatex.php
+- Have the requirements installed, and check they are where phplatex.php expects them to be (/usr/bin, you can edit this if you want)
 - Create subdirecties 'tmp' and 'images' in each directory you will be *calling* the script from, with write permissions for the effective user, for example `mkdir tmp images; chown apache:apache tmp images`
--- TODO: allow for a global settable tmp and images directories (easier in dynamic sites and such)
+-- TODO: allow for a single global settable tmp and images directories (easier in dynamic sites and such)
 - *Optional: configure aoache to serve the images with a far-future Expires (since they won't change)*